rclone/rclone/MANUAL.md

 # rclone dedupe

-Interactively find duplicate files and delete/rename them.
+Interactively find duplicate filenames and delete/rename them.

 ## Synopsis

-By default `dedupe` interactively finds duplicate files and offers to delete all but one or rename them to be different.
-Only useful with Google Drive which can have duplicate file names.
+By default `dedupe` interactively finds files with duplicate names and offers to delete all but one or rename them to be different.

+This is only useful with backends like Google Drive which can have duplicate file names.
+It can be run on wrapping backends (eg crypt) if they wrap a backend which supports duplicate file names.

 In the first pass it will merge directories with the same name.
-It will do this iteratively until all the identical directories have been merged.
+It will do this iteratively until all the identically named directories have been merged.

-The `dedupe` command will delete all but one of any identical (same md5sum) files it finds without confirmation.
+In the second pass, for every group of duplicate file names, it will delete all but one identical files it finds without confirmation.
 This means that for most duplicated files the `dedupe` command will not be interactive.

-You can use `--dry-run` to see what would happen without doing anything.
+`dedupe` considers files to be identical if they have the same hash.
+If the backend does not support hashes (eg crypt wrapping Google Drive) then they will never be found to be identical.
+If you use the `--size-only` flag then files will be considered identical if they have the same size (any hash will be ignored).
+This can be useful on crypt backends which do not support hashes.

+**Important**: Since this can cause data loss, test first with the `--dry-run` or the `--interactive`/`-i` flag.

 Here is an example run.